Common Questions about Electrolysis Hair Removal

 Electrolysis Myths

-• Myth: Electrolysis is painful: In most cases, electrolysis causes very little discomfort.
-Modern electrolysis methods have reduced the sensation to a minimum for many clients.
-A topical anaesthetic cream may be used in some cases with great success.
+In most cases, electrolysis causes very little discomfort.
+Modern electrolysis methods have reduced the sensation to a minimum for most clients.
+A topical anaesthetic cream may be used if needed, with great success.
+It can be bought over the counter from any pharmacy.

-• Myth: Electrolysis is expensive: Electrolysis is the only permanent treatment: costs are very little compared to a lifetime of temporary methods.
-Some areas respond more quickly than others, such as hair around the nipples, on the back, eyebrows, and stomach around the navel.
+Electrolysis is the only permanent treatment: costs are very low compared to a lifetime of temporary methods.
+Some areas respond more quickly than others, such as nipples, back, eyebrows and navel.

 Electrolysis Facts